MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/dhcp/quickstart-install-configure-dhcp-server.md

 > Applies to: Windows Server 2022, Windows Server 2019, Windows Server 2016

-This quickstart shows you how to install an Dynamic Host Configuration Protocol (DHCP) server on Windows Server.
-You'll install the DHCP Server role, authorized the server in your Active Director domain, and configure a scope to automatically assign DHCP IP addresses and options to IPv4 DHCP clients.
+This quickstart shows you how to install a Dynamic Host Configuration Protocol (DHCP) server on Windows Server.
+You'll install the DHCP Server role, authorize the server in your Active Director domain, and configure a scope to automatically assign DHCP IP addresses and options to IPv4 DHCP clients.